rickfay/z17-randomizer/README.md

 `randomize_dungeon_prizes`
 - This shuffles all Sage Portraits, Pendants, and the Charm among themselves.

+`vanilla_charm`
+- Enabling this forces one of the two Pendant of Courage Upgrades to be in Zelda's Throne Room.
+- Otherwise, a random Sage Portrait or Pendant will be placed in Zelda's Throne Room.
+- <u>Note</u>: Has no effect unless `randomize_dungeon_prizes` is enabled.

 `lc_requirement`
 - Choose how many Portraits are needed to enter Lorule Castle and fight Yuganon